You've greeted your seatmate, and located your headphones.

 You're not being annoying, as you adjust your knee caps, you're just trying to minimize the swelling and bruising that is sure to come.

 Be warned.
-Moving in ANY way may be construed as an antagonistic, aggressive, provocative, combative and hostile response, and may cause the person in front of you (who thinks it's perfectly alright to lie down in your lap), to freak out, alert a flight attendant about YOUR inconsideration, and brand you a criminal.
+Moving in ANY way may be construed as an antagonistic, aggressive, provocative, combative and hostile response, and may cause the person in front of you (who thinks it's perfectly alright to lie down in your freaking lap), to wild out, alert a flight attendant about YOUR inconsideration, and brand you a criminal.

 You have to keep "vewy, vewy" still.